-- A. The contents of a Hauled Waste Transporter operated by a SCDHEC-licensed hauler of holding tank waste shall be discharged to the POTW only at a location approved by the Director.
+- A. The contents of a Hauled Waste Transporter operated by a SCDHECSCDES-licensed hauler of holding tank waste shall be discharged to the POTW only at a location approved by the Director.
 Such wastewater must have prior written approval of the Director before being discharged.
 The discharge of this waste shall be subject to the procedures, limitations, and fees set by the Director in the letter of acceptance, and a copy of this letter shall be attached to the Nonresidential Hauled Waste Request for Disposal Form.
 The licensed hauler shall provide the information requested as shown in the Regulation. - B. The discharge of such wastes shall be subject to the procedures and limitations established by the Director, as stated in appropriate sections of this Regulation. - C. Only wastes originating within the OJRSA's service area may be accepted. - D. Waste Hauler License shall be obtained from the OJRSA and shall be issued for a specified period not to exceed one (1) year.
 This License is based on the calendar year and will have a beginning date no earlier than January 1 and an ending date no later than December 31. - E. Transporters are responsible for ensuring that any hauled waste discharged at OJRSA facilities is in compliance with all applicable regulations and that truck contents are as represented on each Septic Tank Discharge Record or Nonresidential Hauled Waste Request for Disposal Form.
-Each load of residential septic or FOG waste shall be accompanied by a complete and legible Septic Tank Discharge Record form that includes the following signed certification statement:
+Each load of residential septic or FOG waste shall be accompanied by a complete and legible Septic Tank Discharge Record form that includes the following signed certification statement, <a href="which must include a Wet Signature from the Authorized Representative for the facility who is disposing of the waste (e.g., the property or business owner, not the Waste Hauler):